Jelberg/polygon-service/README.md

 npm run start
 ```

-## Tree
+## Project Structure

-.
-├── src/
+|-- src/
-│   ├── controllers/   # Handles service requests and responses
+|   |-- controllers/   # Handles service requests and responses
-│   ├── data/          # Where mock data is stored
+|   |-- data/          # Where mock data is stored
-│   ├── loaders/       # Services and libraries that need to be initialized when the service starts
+|   |-- loaders/       # Services and libraries that need to be initialized when the service starts
-│   ├── routes/        # Endpoints routes
+|   |-- routes/        # Endpoints routes
-│   ├── services/      # Executes functions necessary for retrieving and operating on data
+|   |-- services/      # Executes functions necessary for retrieving and operating on data
-│   ├── utils/         # Basic functions and methods for use throughout the service, e.g., pipes
+|   |-- utils/         # Basic functions and methods for use throughout the service, e.g., pipes
-├── app.ts/            # Test cases
+|-- app.ts/            # Test cases
-├── environments.ts/   # Compiled or distributable files
+|-- environments.ts/   # Compiled or distributable files